 In 2013, Trump directed art collector pal Stewart Rahr to spend $100,000 on his behalf for a 9-foot oil painting of himself by artist William Quigley at a charity auction in the Hamptons.
 In 2007, he reportedly purchased a $20,000, 6-foot portrait of himself during a fundraising auction at his Mar-a-Lago estate.
 However, the funds for this piece came from the Donald J. Trump Foundation, not Trump’s own pocketbook, according to The Washington Post.

 Check These Out: The 16 Craziest Things These Billionaires Spend Their Money On

 Buying Expensive Homes

 Best described as palatial, Trump’s homes cost a pretty penny.
 Since the early 1980s, Trump has held court in a Trump Tower triplex penthouse apartment, which cost an estimated $12 million to build.
-More than three decades later, the lavish 30,000-square-foot property is worth an estimated $100 million.
-Still the primary residence of Melania and Barron Trump, the residence costs millions to secure today.
+More than three decades later, the lavish 30,000-square-foot property is worth an estimated $100 million and costs millions to secure today.

 Displaying Rare Books

 Many people opt to decorate their coffee tables with interesting books for visitors to peruse.
 Trump takes this practice to another level.
 His idea of an intriguing coffee table book is “GOAT: A Tribute to Muhammad Ali.”